 These are some of the ways in which you can better the health of the plant especially when it lacks certain minerals.

 In the next section, we will look at other reasons why plants lose color.
 This includes Toxicities like phosphorus, pesticides, over-fertilization, and Other causes including wrong light, root rotting, pot bound, high temperature, and naturally pale new shoots.

 Leave tend to change color ranging from a light yellow to burnt brown especially if the plants are overfed.
 This generally happens when too much fertilizer is added to the soil or when the salts in the soil are not washed off completely.

-This may happen when you do not estimate the size of the pot and add in too much fertilizer or use too much too many times in a garden.
+This may happen when you do not estimate the size of the pot and add in too much fertilizer or use it too many times in a garden.
 Either way, this causes the leaves to burn and wilt.

 Over-fertilisation in some cases can cause paleness in the youngest leaves and tender parts of the plant.
 You will also notice the tip burning of older leaves.

 The only way to make this better is to reduce the amount used and wash out excess.

 The same is the case with pesticides.
 As we know it pesticides even the ones marketed as organic come laced with chemicals.
 They are used to keep insects and pests off the plant but while doing so they also form a layer on the leaves of the plant.